williamjussiau/FlowControl/README.md

 * Export time series (measurements from sensors, perturbation kinetic energy...) and fields for visualization,
 * Modify the equations, the numerical schemes and the solvers used for the time simulation,
 * Leverage parallel execution native to FEniCS,
-* Used it as backend in an optimization tool (as in [Jussiau, W., Demourant, F., Leclercq, C., & Apkarian, P. (2025).
+* Use it as backend in an optimization tool (as in [Jussiau, W., Demourant, F., Leclercq, C., & Apkarian, P. (2025).
 Control of a Class of High-Dimensional Nonlinear Oscillators: Application to Flow Stabilization.
 IEEE Transactions on Control Systems Technology.](https://ieeexplore.ieee.org/abstract/document/10884641/)).